Locally Compact Quantum Groups. A von Neumann Algebra Approach: Appendix. Other approaches to locally compact quantum groups

-This result is essentially found along with the proof of Proposition 1.21 in Section 1. \snl It is not clear wether or not, this space will be all of $A$.
-So, in order to recover the original C$^*$-algebra, we need the extra {\it density conditions} as they are found in the original definition of a locally compact quantum group in the C$^*$-algebra setting (as given by Kustermans and Vaes in [K-V2]).
-We recall the definition here.
+It is not clear whether or not, this space will be all of~$A$.
+So, in order to recover the original $C^*$-algebra, we need the extra {\it density conditions} as they are found in the original def\/inition of a~locally compact quantum group in the $C^*$-algebra setting (as given by Kustermans and Vaes in~\cite{K-V2}).
+We recall the def\/inition here.